 This recipe can also be baked into 36 beautiful chocolate cupcakes

-Freeze it on a baking tray for an hour or two then wrap well in plastic wrap, followed by the parchment paper and then aluminum foil.
+Freeze it on a baking tray for an hour or two then wrap well in plastic wrap, followed by parchment paper and then aluminum foil.
 The aluminum prevents the cake from absorbing odor from other frozen foods.
 Thaw wrapped in the fridge for 24 hours so the condensation will stay on the papers, not the cake.

 Did you enjoy this recipe?
 Please ⭐️⭐️⭐️⭐️⭐️ it.